pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ------------------   TAG - Tally tagging allows the user to separate a tally into components based  on how and where the scoring particle was produced.
 Page 3-235 Use FUn card to specify the details.

 ### Method: CardDeck::getFXTallySTring
-(self, tallyNum, tallyType, cellListList, eList=None, mList=None, par='p'):
+(self, tallyNum, tallyType, cellSurfInfo, eList=None, mList=None, par='p'):

-Can this function do F1/2/4/6/7 and maybe 8?
-???
-Clean for all possible cases of the cell type.
+Used for F1/2/4/6/7/8.
+The cellDescriptor has too many options according to the MCNP manual.
+The string is the most generic way to handle anything that MCNP supports.
+An int or float can also be passed in.
+If a list/tuple is passed, each element in it is converted to a string and wrapped with parentheses.

+See Chapter 4, page 4–48, for a CAUTION when tallying a union of overlapping  regions.
+For unnormalized tallies (type 1, 8), the union is a sum.
+For  normalized tallies (type 2, 4, 6, 7), the union is an average.

+When cell is given from another universe, (1<4), it is a string The string case can actually take care of the int/float also Page 3-19, MCNP 6.1: "Parentheses indicate that the tally is for the union  of the items within the parentheses.
+Nested lists can get complicated so it is best to just use the string.

 ### Method: CardDeck::insertF1Tally
-(self, tallyNum, surfListList, eList=None, mList=None, par='p'):
+(self, tallyNum, surfInfo, eList=None, mList=None, par='p'):

 Current integrated over a surface.
 Units: particles.

 ### Method: CardDeck::insertF2Tally
-(self, tallyNum, surfListList, eList=None, mList=None, par='p'):
+(self, tallyNum, surfInfo, eList=None, mList=None, par='p'):

 Flux averaged over a surface.
 Units: particles/cm2.
-Depends on material behind the surface!!!
+Depends on material behind the surface?
 Why?

 ### Method: CardDeck::insertF4Tally
-(self, tallyNum, cellListList, eList=None, mList=None, par='p'):
+(self, tallyNum, cellInfo, eList=None, mList=None, par='p'):

 Flux averaged over a CELL.
 Units: particles/cm2 Depends on material in the cell.

 ### Method: CardDeck::insertF6Tally
-(self, tallyNum, cellListList, eList=None, mList=None, par='p'):
+(self, tallyNum, cellInfo, eList=None, mList=None, par='p'):

 Energy deposition averaged over a CELL.
 Units: particles/cm2.
 Cell material must not be void.

 ### Method: CardDeck::insertF7Tally
-(self, tallyNum, cellListList, eList=None, mList=None):
+(self, tallyNum, cellInfo, eList=None, mList=None):

 Fission energy deposition averaged over a CELL.
 Units: particles/cm2.
 Only for neutrons.
 ???
 Need to create a test case.

 ### Method: CardDeck::insertF8Tally
-(self, tallyNum, cellListList, eList=None, mList=None, par='p,e'):
+(self, tallyNum, cellInfo, eList=None, mList=None, par='p,e'):

 For pulse-height tallies photons/electrons are a special case: F8:P,E is the same  as F8:P and F8:E. Also, F8 tallies may have particle combinations such as F8:N,H.
 Pulse height tally in a cell.
 Energy deposited.
 Will depend upon material in cell.